End Times Issues

 16. Covenants - Introduction and some examples.
 PDF / JPEG

 We saw that Israel's past, present and future have a direct connection to covenants.
 For that matter, Scripture connects covenants to how God interacts with all of us.
-So we are going to look at this issue - first learning what covenants are, and seeing some examples of covenants between individuals.
+So we are going to look at this issue - first learning what covenants are, and then seeing some examples of covenants between individuals.

-19. The "Creation Mandate."
-(Many call this a "covenant.")
+19. The "Creation Mandate" (which many call a "covenant").
 PDF / JPEG

 Here, we look at the original instructions that God gave to the human race.
 These instructions have never been cancelled - though our sin has destroyed our ability to completely obey them.
+[This is another action done by God, which many people call a "covenant," even though Scripture doesn't use that word to describe it.]

-20. God's grace at the time of the "Fall."
-(Many call this a "covenant.")
+20. God's grace at the time of the "Fall" (which many call a "covenant").
 PDF / JPEG

 When our ancestors chose to sin, judgment had to come.
 This sin affected every aspect of the "Creation Mandate" (which we looked at last time).
 But in the midst of this judgment, God offered grace - hope for the future.
+[This is another action by God, which many people call a "covenant," even though Scripture doesn't use that word to describe it.]

 21. The Flood and God's covenant with Noah.
 PDF / JPEG